 A donor can pick and choose which items they want to fund, or they can provide a general donation to the STEM Equipment Fund and we will invest the money in accordance with the KGCS priorities.
 The summary spreadsheet containing the itemized lists for each of the three elementary school can be accessed using the STEM Equipment Needs button below.
 The middle and high school needs lists will be added when they are finalized.
 Details about the STEM equipment needed can be found by clicking the blue STEM Equipment Lists button below.

-The Broadwood scholarship sends one 5th grade girl from KGCS to Space Camp each year.
-It was started in 2020 and Miss Abigail Dunn was the first Broadwood scholar to go to Space Camp.
+Miss Abigail Dunn was the very first of our scholars to go to Space Camp.
 Her trip report is contained in the presentation below and some of her photos are shown in the carousel.
-Details on the Broadwood scholarship can be also found below.